 Home to more than 357,000 inhabitants and second only to Amsterdam for the range of cultural events in the Netherlands, Utrecht is a vibrant city and important transport hub for the region.

-Also, one of the best and oldest universities in the Netherlands, Utrecht University – UU boasts outstanding former students, such as 12 Nobel Prize laureates.
-UU was founded in 1636 and currently counts over 31,000 students.
+One of the best and oldest universities in the Netherlands, Utrecht University – UU boasts outstanding former students, such as 12 Nobel Prize laureates.

 As a result of a fusion between several institutions, HU University of Applied Science Utrecht comes to life in 1988.
 It now counts more than 38,000.
 For those of you specifically interested in performing arts and visual arts, HKU University of the Arts Utrecht is the perfect place for you.